-When examining the level of craftsmanship, note the glass eye employed in the eagle and the tassels, carefully knotted from metallic bullion thread.
+When examining the level of craftsmanship, note the glass eye employed in the making of the eagle, and the tassels, carefully knotted, made of metallic bullion thread.
 Also note the treatment of the raised feathers on the legs, the scales on the talons, and the spiraling chain of the anchor.
 I have seen many of these embroideries, and while the mix of images here is not unusual, the attractive way in which they are sewn and displayed is excellent, as are the colors.
-The yellow in the wings is especially eye-catching.

 Mounting: The textile was framed in our own conservation department.
 The black-painted and gilded molding is Italian, with a traditional American profile.
-The glazing is U.V. protective plexiglas.
+The glazing is U.V. protective acrylic (Plexiglas).

 Condition: Minor foxing in the painting.
 Minor to modest breakdown in the embroidery in the blue portion of the flags, accompanied by some fading in this region.
 Two of the stars are significantly soiled.
 The overall condition is extraordinary.